© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement immediately east of All Saints Church is a scheduled monument protected by Historic England under reference 1017387.
 View the official record →

-I do not have reliable specific information about the medieval settlement immediately east of All Saints Church at this location to provide a factually accurate description that meets the standards you have requested.
+I do not have access to specific scholarly documentation about the medieval settlement immediately east of All Saints Church at this location in Essex that would allow me to provide precise details about its physical character, dating, or historical significance beyond what the monument designation itself indicates.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017387.

 Medieval settlement immediately east of All Saints Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017387.